wpdk/wpdk/doc/build-spdk.md

 For WSL, follow the instructions in
 [Getting Started with WSL](https://github.com/wpdk/wpdk/blob/master/doc/wsl.md).

-Install Git and curl as follows:
+Install Git and curl from a Linux shell as follows:
 ~~~{.sh}
 sudo apt update
 sudo apt install git curl